MorganBergen/xrpl-docs/src/build-rippled/README.md

 ##  conan

+conan is a package manager for c++ ensuring that the process of installing, upgrading, configuring, and managing software packages or libraries.  the key concepts to understand conan for is

+1.  `Conanfile.py` this is the configuration file used by conan to define and manage dependencies for the project and it specifies the package name, version, build options, and dependencies.

+2.  **profiles** profiles in conan define the settings and options for your build enviroment.  they include settings like the compiler version, build type, and options specific to your platform.  profiles help ensure consistent builds across different machines.

+2.  **packages** in conan represent external libraries or dependencies that the project relies on.  the package recipes define how to download, configure, build, and install the dependencies.

+3.  **build folders**  conan uses build folders to isolate different builds and prevent conflicts between dependencies.  by default conan generate build files in the current directoyr, but you can specify a different build folder to keep your project directory clean.

 we have written a conan configuration file `conanfile.py` so that conan can be used to correctly download, configure, and build, and install all of the dependencies for this project, using a single set of compiler and linker options for all of them.  it generates files that contain almost all of the parameters that cmake expects.  those tools include

 1.  a single toolchain file